New Grading Model Overview- Updated

 Character was never graded

 The old system only measured academic scores.
-It never gave credit for faith, honesty, community involvement, or growth as a person.
+It never gave credit for faith, honesty, community, or personal growth.

 CPA chose a better path